Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Chews and chewy toys are also a good idea for helping to keep the canine mouth healthy in between cleans—they certainly help to inhibit the build-up of tartar.

 Rope toys and hide chews are probably the most effective.
 I give my Jack Russell, Ellie, a white hide chew in the evening after dinner.
 This type of hide chew gives her teeth and gums a real workout!

 In the video below, Ellie is enjoying a hide bone chew that she was given as a present.
 It is a bit too big for her really, but she did her best to demolish it!

-Dental Care For Your Dog From Your Vet
+Dental Care for Your Dog From Your Vet

-Your Vet may recommend a more thorough, professional clean under sedation or anaesthetic if the tartar and calculus build-up is severe or if tooth decay has been found.
+Your vet may recommend a more thorough, professional clean under sedation or anesthetic if the tartar and calculus build-up is severe or if tooth decay has been found.
 This is usually not done more frequently than once a year.
 Many dogs go several years between this sort of procedure if good care is taken of their teeth at home.
 Home care is especially important for older dogs, for whom anaesthesia may hold more risks than for younger animals.
 Similar to the experience of visiting the dental hygienist ourselves, the Vet will provide your pet with a scale and polish.
 In addition, if absolutely necessary, he will remove any damaged or decayed teeth.

 The Dangers of Dental Disease

 Plaque deposits build up on animal’s teeth in the same way as it does on humans.
 We clean our teeth and floss between them to prevent problems that would otherwise occur.
 Left untreated, plaque acid erodes the enamel on the teeth and causes the gums to recede.
 Without correct dog teeth care, your pet is heading for periodontal disease, the pain of tooth decay and abscesses and teeth can be lost by becoming loose due to gum erosion.